astral-sh/uv/docs/guides/tools.md

 ```

-Tools are installed into temporary, isolated environmnets when using `uvx`.
+Tools are installed into temporary, isolated environments when using `uvx`.

 ## Commands with different package names